 38. Moneys required for the purpose of enabling the Council to discharge its functions and the implementation of the Council’s recommendations shall be obtained from:

-- within the resources of South and West Asia, Middle East and Africa Division (SMD) of DFAT, and will be allocated to a specially created cost centre;
+- within the resources of South and West Asia and Middle East Division (SMD) of DFAT, and will be allocated to a specially created cost centre;

 - moneys allocated under the International Relations Grant Program (IRGP) by the Minister for Foreign Affairs; and